NorteX-dev/Handler/README.md

 > "Interactions" are slash commands and context menus, such as `/ban user:Username`.
 >
 > "Events" are the normal events of Discord.js such as `messageCreate`, `guildMemberAdd`.
+>
+> "Components" are interactions of message component type, like buttons and select menus.

 #### Table of Contents:
 - [Changelog [v4.2 to v5]](#changelog)